pauliacomi/pyGAPS/docs/manual/isotherm.rst

       to describe a model of adsorption behaviour.
 It can only model a single branch of the data, either adsorption or desorption.

-Both classes are derived from the :meth:`~pygaps.core.isotherm.Isotherm` class.
+Both classes are derived from the :meth:`~pygaps.core.baseisotherm.BaseIsotherm` class.
 This class holds parameters of the isotherm besides data, such as the adsorbate used, the material's name and the temperature at which the isotherm was measured.
 These parameters are inherited